pouek/etherpad-backups/README.md

 # To-do
 - add a way to delete useless symlinks
-- add connection to server with email:password ?
+- add connection to server with login:password ?